moiz-naeem/ParkNPlug/README.md

 - **JSON Communication**: The server communicates using JSON format.
 - **Multithreading**: The server supports multithreading for handling multiple requests simultaneously.
 - **Password Hashing**: User passwords are hashed for security.
+- **ISO 8601**: The server uses ISO 8601 for timestamps to facilitate consistent and standardized date-time representation across different systems and time zones.

 ## Prerequisites
 Before running the server, ensure you have the following installed: